RodrigoTomeES/prefers-color-scheme-hack/README.md

 ## Limitations

-Using prefers color scheme doesn't work in Github apps (android / ios) because always return the light theme.
+Using prefers color scheme doesn't work as expected in Github apps (android / ios) because they always return the light theme.
 I don't know if this is a bug of the app or it isn't compatible with this feature.

 ## Resources Used